 When you first start breastfeeding, you may have uncomfortable cramping in your lower abdomen.
 These “after pains” prevent too much blood loss and shrink the uterus quickly.
 All women experience contractions or cramping of the uterus following birth, but because nursing stimulates the hormones that cause contractions, women who breastfeed usually have stronger after pains (and their uterus grows back to pre-pregnancy size more quickly) than those who don’t.
 After pains will gradually ease and stop altogether about a week after baby’s birth.

 Feedings take time

-Nurse often (every two to three hours at first) to help build and keep up your milk supply, and relieve overfull breasts.
+Nurse often (every 1.5 to 2 hours at first) to help build and keep up your milk supply, and relieve overfull breasts.

 If baby doesn’t want to wake up for a feeding, try various ways to gently wake him: unwrap him, tickle his toes, rub his back, blow very gently in his face, put a cool, wet cloth on his forehead, stroke the skin around his mouth, or start feeding by expressing a little milk on his lips.

 If you have a sleepy baby, spend time holding your baby in a laid-back breastfeeding position.
 Your drowsy or sleepy baby may latch on and drink some milk.